webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

-We've got no textures, no buffers, no bindGroups but we do have a pipeline, a vertex and fragment shader, and a render pass descriptor that tells our shader to render to the the canvas texture.
+We've got no textures, no buffers, no bindGroups but we do have a pipeline, a vertex and fragment shader, and a render pass descriptor that tells our shader to render to the canvas texture.

 The result.